muchip/fmca/README.md

 ## Samplets

 FMCA features a samplet basis, which can be used to localize a given signal in the frequency domain.
-Given for example a signal sampled at 100000 random locations like
+Given for example a signal sampled at 100000 random locations, e.g.,
 ![What is this](assets/signal.png)

 the first 500 coefficients of the transformed signal looks like this